willbrasic/Website_New/content/authors/admin/_index.md

 ## About Me

+Hi!
 I am a third-year doctoral economics student at The University of Arizona.
-My research interests include industrial organization, machine learning, and applied econometrics.
+My research interests include industrial organization, antitrust and competition policy, applied econometrics, and applied machine learning.